scverse/spatialdata/docs/design_doc.md

 **`NGFFStore`**

 The `NGFFStore` is an object representing the on-disk layout of a dataset.
 The `NGFFStore` parses the files to determine what data are available to be loaded.
 Initial implementations will target a single Zarr file on disk, but future implementations may support reading from a collection of files.
+A `SpatialData` object can be instantiated from a `NGFFStore`.

 ### Elements